TroyFernandes/MusicBee-Philips-Hue/README.md

 The program will jump a little in memory usage for a short time when the track is changed, however, it will close all resources once the processing is finished.

-The Color Palette mode will have a little bit of CPU usage increase because we need to send the next color to the bulb every 4.5s while waiting for an exit flag to stop the running thread and start a new one (if the track is changed).
+~~The Color Palette mode will have a little bit of CPU usage increase because we need to send the next color to the bulb every 4.5s while waiting for an exit flag to stop the running thread and start a new one (if the track is changed).~~ Fixed!

-If you want to have little to no increase in resource usage, choose the Color Average mode.
-You just wont get any cool color changing effects.

 # Requirements
 - Newtonsoft.Json